Rubix98/algodebug/backend/README.md

 `GOOGLE_CLIENT_ID` - your client id to Google API
 `GOOGLE_CLIENT_SECRET` - your client secret to Google API
-`ALGO_SECRET` - secret for generating session tokens

-Additionally in `../.env` you can find these variables used by backend:

-`ORIGINS` - origins to allow cross-origin requests separated by commas
+`ALGO_SECRET` - secret for generating session tokens `ORIGINS` - origins to allow cross-origin requests separated by commas
 `BACKEND_PORT` - what port to use to set up http server
 `BACKEND_URL` - url to backend (used foR setting redirect url for google oauth)